-After all driver installation steps are completed, make sure that the mouse cursor is visible on all monitors and that the cursor moves across all monitors in the expected order.
-Any screen "logical order" issues should be resolved after the steps in the next sections have been completed.
+After all driver installation steps are completed, make sure that the mouse cursor is visible on all monitors and that the cursor can be moved across all monitors in the expected order.
+Any screen "logical order" issues can be resolved following the steps in the next section.